srini-555/coding-interview/docs/data-structure/Array/Get_Top_K_Frequent_Elements_From_Array.md

 - Return the K most frequent elements from the input array.

 ## Solutions
-- Solution 1: Frequency counter + Heap (Priority queue)
+- Solution 1: Frequency counter + Custom class + Heap (Priority queue)
    - Create a HashMap and count the frequency of each number.
    - Create a priority queue and keep the size of K.
    - Add all elements from queue to array.